Move Semantics

 Partial Moves (Field-Level Moves)

-When a non-Copy field of a struct is accessed (moved out of), only that specific field is moved, not the entire struct.
-Other fields remain accessible.
+A use of a non-Copy field projection (3.8:76) is a partial move: only that specific field is moved, not the entire struct, and the sibling fields remain accessible.

 struct Inner { x: i32 }